Tarikere

+History

+The Tarikere garrison was established in 1545 AD by Hanumappa Nayaka, a general of the Vijayanagara army.
+Before that, he is said to have ruled from 'Basavapatna' in the Davangere district.
+During the reign of Kengappa Nayaka, the capital was shifted to Tarikere.
+Hanumappa and his successors ruled from Tarikere and enjoyed power over lands that brought in an annual revenue of nine lakhs of gold coins.
+They were quite powerful for more than a century.
+After the beginning of the seventeenth century, their power waned.
+They had to succumb to the forces of the Marathas and Hyder Ali.
+Sarja Rangappa Nayaka, Sarja Hanumappa Nayaka and Krishnappa Nayaka were other important rulers belonging to this kingdom.
+Sarja Rangappa Nayaka participated in the Third and Fourth Mysore Wars.
+After the death of Tipu Sultan, they revolted against the misrule of the British rulers.
+This revolt is known as the 'Budi Basavappa's Revolt'.
+By the beginning of the nineteenth century, this polity had become extinct.

 Getting there

 Road

-National Highway NH-69 (Previously known as NH 206) (Bengaluru to Honnavar) passes through Tarikere.
+NH-69 (Previously known as NH-206 or BH Road) (Bangalore to Honnavar) pass through Tarikere.

-From Mysore it can be reached via Mysore - Arsikere then NH-69.
+From Mysore it can be reached via Mysuru-Arsikere state highway and then by NH-69.

-From the district headquarters of Chikkamagaluru, Tarikere can be reached in 2 different ways.
-It can be reached via Lingadahalli, or via Kadur & Birur.
+From the district headquarters of Chikmagalur, Tarikere can be reached in 2 different ways.
+It can be reached via Lingadahalli on SH-57 (through mountainous forest & Coffee estates) (57 km), or via Kadur and Birur on NH-173 (75 km).

 Rail

 Tarikere lies on the Birur to Talguppa railway line.
-There are trains from Chikkamagalur, Mysuru and Bengaluru which stop at Tarikere on the way to Shimoga.
+There are trains from Chikmagalur, Mysore and Bangalore which stop at Tarikere (Station Code: TKE) on the way to Shimoga.

 Air

-There are no airports in the near vicinity.
-People traveling via airplane have to make use of the Mangaluru, Hubballi, or Bengaluru airports and choose an alternate means of transport to reach Tarikere.

-The nearest International airport is Mangalore which is about 210kms, via Agumbe ghat road.
+Shivamogga (RQY) is the nearest airport and one daily flight operates between Bangalore- Shivamogga operated bt INDIGO.
+Airport is approximately 31 kms and take about 45 minutes by road to reach Tarikere.

 Geography

 Tarikere is located at 13.72°N 75.82°E. It has an average elevation of 698 metres (2290 feet).

 Tarikere borders three taluks in its own district.
-There is Channagiri taluk to the north, Narasimharajapura to the west, Chikkamagaluru to the south-west, and Kadur to the south.
+There is Channagiri taluk to the north, Narasimharajapura to the west, Chikmagalur to the south-west, and Kadur to the south.
 Shimoga and Bhadravathi border Tarikere to the North and are in the Shimoga District.
 The following are the hobli headquarters which include both Malnad and Maidan hoblis within Tarikere taluk: